LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 ##### Zone of Deceit

 You create an aura of dark magic that fills a 15-foot-radius sphere centered on a point you choose within range.
 This aura becomes a zone of deceit.
 Within this zone, creatures that enter or start their turn must make a Charisma saving throw.
 On a failed save, a creature can't speak a deliberate lie while in the zone.
 On a successful save, the creature is unaffected and can speak freely.

+##### Accursed Bolt

+You unleash a bolt of malevolent necrotic energy that streaks toward a creature of your choice within range.
+Make a ranged spell attack against the target.
+On a hit, the target takes 4d6 necrotic damage.